ese5160/a14g-final-submission-s25-t09-shorts-sparks/README.md

 Where did you face difficulties?
 This could be in firmware, hardware, software, integration, etc.

-- Our major challenge was hardwware (and as a result a lack of time), due to unforseen factors from the manufactures that caused countless unfixable PCM issues (potentially wrong reflow temperature that killed the ICs).
+- Our major challenge was hardwware (and as a result a lack of time), due to unforseen factors from the manufactures that caused countless unfixable PCB issues (potentially wrong reflow temperature that killed the ICs).
+This quite literally killed our original project, leaving us only 3 days to try to implement and demo a new project from scratch.
+The new project suffered from lack of development/debugging time, with potential further hardware issues that we did not have time to pinpoint (unable to move our gimbal actuator as we could not get a second PWM to output from a different pin).

 How did you overcome these challenges?